If your need is immediate & someone is in danger of harming themselves or someone else, phone 911.

 - Know your rights.
 Protect your family.

 HIPAA (Health Insurance Portability and Accountability Act) is often used by mental health providers who don’t fully understand its purpose and limitations, to completely block communication with family members.
 These U.S. Department of Health & Human Services guidelines clarify and give examples of sharing mental health information with family members.
 This document can be used as a basis to open a dialog with providers about when and what information can be shared using HIPAA as it’s meant to be applied.
-HIPAA Privacy Rules & Sharing Information related to Mental Health
+HIPAA Privacy Rules & Sharing Information related to Mental Health webpage.

 Here is a guide from the family point of view.
 Understanding What HIPAA Means for Mental Illness